 Place a nail through the top and bottom of each shiplap board where it crosses a stud.
-Use adhesive to glue the board down first or ask a partner to help you hold it in place.
+Use adhesive to glue the board down first.
+Or, ask a partner to help you hold it in place.

-- Cut and place boards to stagger cut ends from row to row.
+Cut and place boards to stagger cut ends from row to row.
 Repeat until wall is complete.

-- If two boards meet at the same stud, place the first piece halfway onto the stud and nail.
+If two boards meet at the same stud, place the first piece halfway onto the stud and nail.
 Start the next piece on the same stud.
 Cut to fit if necessary.
 Repeat until you reach the end of the row.

 Never overlap boards.